 Just what is a “structural analysis”?
-A visual inspection of a tower shows only the physical condition of a tower such as rusting, cracked welds, bent members, etc. While a visual inspection is extremely important, it will not show whether a tower is over stressed by the loads it is supporting.
-A structural analysis uses mathematical engineering formulas for stress, along with known behavior of different materials under load to determine if any one point on the tower is stressed beyond safe limits.
+A visual inspection of a tower shows only the physical condition of a tower such as rusting, cracked welds, bent members, etc. While a visual inspection is extremely important, it will not show whether a tower is overstressed by the loads it is supporting.
+A structural analysis uses mathematical engineering formulas for stress, along with the known behavior of different materials under load to determine if anyone point on the tower is stressed beyond safe limits.
 By using state-of-the-art computer software, we can create a mathematical model of any steel structure and quickly determine the stresses at hundreds of points on the tower.

 What if the information is not available?
 Dimensions can be obtained from an on-site mapping of the tower.
 Ehresmann Engineering can do that for you at your request.
 Some assumptions may need to be made.
 For example, steel is generally considered to have a minimum yield strength of 36 kilo-pounds per square inch (ksi) unless original manufacturer specifications are known to confirm actual parameters.
 Unless informed otherwise, we must also assume the tower steel does not have hidden defects such as hairline cracks, internal corrosion on tube members, or excessive corrosion on anchor underground.

-How how do we determine climate data?
+How do we determine climate data?
 The TIA standard referenced above has established a typical ice thickness and wind speed for every county in the United States.
 Due to the low probability that an extreme ice load will occur simultaneously with an extreme wind load, the wind load for tower design purposes is normally reduced when considered to occur simultaneously with ice.
-If more extreme conditions than those outlined by TIA are know to occur at a specific site and/or the owner/customer would like more conditions considered , those conditions must be specified by the owner/customer.
+If more extreme conditions than those outlined by TIA are known to occur at a specific site and/or the owner/customer would like more conditions considered, those conditions must be specified by the owner/customer.